TraceMachina/nativelink/CONTRIBUTING.md

 ## Creating releases

-To keep the release process in line with best practices for open source repositories, not all steps are automated.
-Specifically, tags should be signed and pushed manually and the release notes should be human readable beyond what most automatically generated changelogs provide.
+To align the release process with best practices for open source repositories, some steps remain un-automated.
+Specifically, you should sign and push tags manually, and ensure the release notes are human-readable, offering more detail than most automatically generated changelogs.

 1. Bump the current version in the following files: